artop123/kamstrup-restapi/README.md

 ## Docker Compose

 The `MBUS_ADDRESS` is the last two or three digits of your Kamstrup serial number.
+Use `ls /dev/ttyUSB*` on the host to find the correct device path.

 The other settings should work without editing.

 ```yaml
 services: